Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Material and evaluation methods

-\begin{itemize} \item Domain 1: Human melanoma, retrieved from the \ac{DA} of UMC Utrecht, digitized using a Hamamatsu S360 (C13220) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is part of the staging and classification scheme of the AJCC for melanoma \citep{balch2009final}. \item Domain 2: Human astrocytoma, retrieved from the \ac{DA} of the Institute of Neuropathology at University Hospital Erlangen, digitized with a Hamamatsu S60 at 40$\times$ magnification (0.22 $\mu m$/px). \ac{MC} is part of the 2016 WHO grading scheme \citep{Louis2016}. \item Domain 3: Human bladder carcinoma, retrieved from the \ac{DA} of the Institute of Pathology at University Hospital Erlangen, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is used in the differentiation of tumor types according to \citep{epstein1998world} and was recently confirmed to be prognostically significant by \citep{akkalp2016prognostic}. \item Domain 4: Canine breast carcinoma, retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{pena2013prognostic}. \item Domain 5: Canine cutaneous mast cell tumor, retrieved from the \ac{DA} of \ac{FUB}, digitized with a Hamamatsu S360 (C13220) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{kiupel2011proposal}. \item Domain 6: Human meningioma, retrieved from the \ac{DA} of the Institute of Neuropathology at University Hospital Erlangen, digitized with the Hamamatsu S60 at 40$\times$ magnification (0.22 $\mu m$/px). \ac{MC} is part of the 2016 WHO grading scheme \citep{Louis2016}. \item Domain 7: Human colon carcinoma, retrieved from the \ac{DA} of UMC Utrecht, digitized using a Hamamatsu S360 (C13220) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is not part of the grading scheme but was shown to predict survival for lymph-node negative colon carcinoma by \cite{sinicrope1999apoptotic}. \item Domain 8: Canine splenic hemangiosarcoma, retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme of \cite{ogilvie1996surgery}. \item Domain 9: Feline (sub)cutaneous soft tissue sarcoma, retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme of \cite{dobromylskyj2021prognostic}. \item Domain 10: Feline gastrointestinal lymphoma, retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px).
+\begin{itemize} \item Domain 1: Human melanoma, { a neuroectodermal tumor comprising all three morphological patterns (round cells, spindle cells, aggregated cell pattern),} retrieved from the \ac{DA} of UMC Utrecht, digitized using a Hamamatsu S360 (C13220) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is part of the staging and classification scheme of the AJCC for melanoma \citep{balch2009final}. \item Domain 2: Human astrocytoma, { a neuroectodermal tumor with round nuclear shape and star-like cytoplasmic projections (mostly fitting into the round cell category) } retrieved from the \ac{DA} of the Institute of Neuropathology at University Hospital Erlangen, digitized with a Hamamatsu S60 at 40$\times$ magnification (0.22 $\mu m$/px). \ac{MC} is part of the 2016 WHO grading scheme \citep{Louis2016}. \item Domain 3: Human bladder carcinoma, { an epithelial tumor with aggregated cell pattern,} retrieved from the \ac{DA} of the Institute of Pathology at University Hospital Erlangen, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is used in the differentiation of tumor types according to \citep{epstein1998world} and was recently confirmed to be prognostically significant by \citep{akkalp2016prognostic}. \item Domain 4: Canine breast carcinoma{, an epithelial tumor with aggregated cell pattern}, retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{pena2013prognostic}. \item Domain 5: Canine cutaneous mast cell tumor, {a mesenchymal tumor with round cell morphology, }retrieved from the \ac{DA} of \ac{FUB}, digitized with a Hamamatsu S360 (C13220) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{kiupel2011proposal}. \item Domain 6: Human meningioma, {a mesenchymal/neuroecodermal tumor with spindle cell shape, } retrieved from the \ac{DA} of the Institute of Neuropathology at University Hospital Erlangen, digitized with the Hamamatsu S60 at 40$\times$ magnification (0.22 $\mu m$/px). \ac{MC} is part of the 2016 WHO grading scheme \citep{Louis2016}. \item Domain 7: Human colon carcinoma,{ an epithelial tumor with aggregated cell pattern,} retrieved from the \ac{DA} of UMC Utrecht, digitized using a Hamamatsu S360 (C13220) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is not part of the grading scheme but was shown to predict survival for lymph-node negative colon carcinoma by \cite{sinicrope1999apoptotic}. \item Domain 8: Canine splenic hemangiosarcoma, {a mesenchymal tumor with spindle cell morphology,} retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme of \cite{ogilvie1996surgery}. \item Domain 9: Feline (sub)cutaneous soft tissue sarcoma{, a mesenchymal tumor with spindle cell morphology}, retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme of \cite{dobromylskyj2021prognostic}. \item Domain 10: Feline gastrointestinal lymphoma{, a mesenchymal tumor with round cell morphology}, retrieved from the \ac{DA} of \ac{VMU}, digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px).
 For cats, the \ac{MC} is know to be correlated with the grade according to the National Cancer Institute working formulation \citep{valli2000histologic}. \end{itemize}

 While human melanoma (unlabeled) and canine cutaneous mast cell tumor were already part of the training set, the test set used different scanners for both tumor types.